Food and Agriculture

 Protected green spaces and habitat that create carbon sinks.

-A circular system that uses less waste and composts the waste we do have.
+A circular system that uses less waste and then composts what remains.

 Food for all